bj4nda/LoomTable/README.md

 #Students Scores Table with Action Buttons

-This is a 6-column students scores card made to help improve my DOM skills by building a realistic project.
+This is a 6-column students scores card
+Made this project to help improve my DOM manipulation skills by building a realistic project.
 Work done with HTML, CSS, and JS.

 Users should be able to: